nelsonoftrafalgar/live-sport-data-generator/README.md

 LIVE DATA UPDATE
-decrease timeLeft each 1 second randomly update result each 1 second remove game after its time is over
+decrease timeLeft each 1 second randomly update result each 1 second remove and return game after its time is over

 SUMMARY BOARD